yxgnahz/ASPDAC26-Event-RGB-ReID/README.md

 Event data is generated from RGB images using the v2e tool, producing DVS_TEXT files that contain timestamps, pixel coordinates, and polarity of brightness changes.
 For a given time window, the brightness changes at each pixel are accumulated to produce the final event image.

+The script hitsz/mars_gen.py, which should be placed in the v2e tool directory by default, is used to generate the event data for the HITSZ dataset.

 ### PRID2011

 The PRID2011 dataset used in this project is sourced from the [SDCL repository](https://github.com/Chengzhi-Cao/SDCL).